Clerijr/Clerijr/README.md

 🤔 Some curiosities
 Love to help and teach people
 I already had an burger store
-Started coding in 2014 in Technical School, but fallen to a hiatus in 2015 because of work, only returning in 2019 First language learned was Python, first job was using PHP
+Started coding in 2014 in Technical School, but fallen to a hiatus in 2015 because i was working on other areas, only returning in 2019
+First language learned was Python, first job was using PHP

 👨‍💻 Experienced web developer specializing in: